|VPN||AVG Secure VPN|

 While we are here, let’s talk about a related subject…

 Just as AVG Secure VPN provides special servers for streaming media, they also provide special servers for torrenting (P2P).
 As with streaming, their selection of P2P servers is rather limited.
 There are a total of 8 torrenting (P2P) server locations in the AVG VPN network:

 Even if you could live with the limited number of P2P server locations, there is the issue of speed.
 As you will see a little later in this AVG VPN review, the service is slow.
 A limited selection of slow servers doesn’t make for a great torrenting VPN.
-See our recommended VPNs for torrenting if you want to consider other options with better P2P support.
+See these best VPNs for torrenting if you want to consider other options with better P2P support.

 AVG Secure VPN CONs

 We’re sorry to say that not all the questions we posed resulted in answers we liked.
 Specifically:

 AVG VPN keeps connection logs